Skip to Main Content

 Biography:

-In 2011, Dee Dee was honored as a "Champion of Change" by the Obama administration for her activism on behalf of trans women of color, those living with HIV and AIDS, and sex workers.
-In the same year, she was chosen as a grand marshal of Atlanta Pride.
-Over the years, Dee Dee has served on many boards, including the Atlanta LGBT Task Force, the Positively Trans National Advisory Board, and the Center for Excellence in Transgender Health.
-She has also been instrumental in launching projects such as Solutions Not Punishments Collaborative (SNap Co), an organization that worked to block a 2013 ordinance that sought to increase surveillance and criminalization of sex work in Midtown.
+In 2011, Dee Dee was recognized as a "Champion of Change" by the Obama administration for her activism.
+Over the years, Dee Dee has served on various boards, including the Atlanta LGBT Task Force, the Positively Trans National Advisory Board, and the Center for Excellence in Transgender Health.
+She also helped launch projects like Solutions Not Punishments Collaborative (SNap Co), an organization that worked to block the 2013 ordinance that sought to increase surveillance and criminalization of sex work in Midtown.

 Abstract:

-Dee Dee discusses her early life in Atlanta, describing her experiences as a young Black trans woman involved in survival sex work.
-She talks about her wrongful incarceration and the violence and neglect trans people experienced at the hands of the criminal justice system and public health programs during the height of the HIV/AIDS crisis.
-Finding solidarity in rooming with other young women, Dee Dee sought community at the Marquette, a space where Black trans women could congregate and be celebrated.
-Dee Dee describes how, in the 1980s, she advocated for her own respectful treatment at the public health clinic, and how, from there, she got a job with the clinic and started speaking out for trans cultural competence.
-Along the way, she met activists Erin Swanson and Jamie Roberts and became active in advocating for the rights and needs of trans people, especially trans people of color.
-Throughout the interview, Dee Dee describes her relationship with the Holy Spirit.
-In recounting her activism, she recalls challenging the Human Rights Campaign to include trans people in their legal efforts and working with the Centers for Disease Control to gather the first data on trans people in Georgia.
-Dee Dee later talks about establishing LaGender, a nonprofit organization aimed at providing housing, healthcare, and HIV/AIDS resources to trans communities, as well as being recognized as a "Champion for Change" by the Obama administration.
+Dee Dee Chamblee discusses her early life in Atlanta, describing a sense of solidarity alongside other young women in a time of increased hardship at the height of the HIV/AIDS crisis.
+The interview touches on topics of wrongful incarceration and violence at the hands of police while describing the exclusion that trans communities experienced from public health programs.
+Dee Dee also reflects on her experience seeking community at the Marquette, a space known for celebrating Black trans expression.
+In the 1980s, Dee Dee began advocating for trans cultural competence at her job in a public health clinic, eventually connecting with activists Erin Swenson and Jamie Roberts.
+In recounting her activism for the rights and needs of trans communities, especially trans women of color, she recalls challenging the Human Rights Campaign to include trans people in their legal efforts and working with the Center for Disease Control to gather the first data on trans people in Georgia.
+Dee Dee later talks about establishing LaGender, a nonprofit aimed at providing housing, healthcare, and HIV/AIDS resources to trans communities, as well as being recognized as a "Champion for Change" by the Obama administration.

 Interviewee: Gabrielle Claiborne